Health Tips Abroad

 Travel stress or “culture shock” is a normal developmental phase of adjustment to a new cultural environment.
 It occurs when one’s values and typical ways of viewing the world clash with the values and viewpoints of the new culture.
 Be familiar with the symptoms of cultural adjustment in order to identify problem signs and seek help if needed.
 Sometimes students find that the stress of adjusting to another country can make it more difficult to manage a mental health problem that was well managed in the U.S. Other students may experience an onset of a mental health issue for the first time while abroad.
 If students find that problems are becoming more severe rather than getting better, they should ask for help immediately.

 Know how to access health services, both for non-emergency routine care and emergencies.
 If it is necessary to seek medical treatment while abroad, make sure to request and keep any medical records and receipts for the treatment, as they may be needed to submit for insurance reimbursement.

 Do not use drugs and use good judgment if consuming alcohol

 Alcohol and drug use carry serious health, cultural and legal risks for all travelers.
-Drugs are illegal in most countries in the world, with very severe penalties.
+Drugs are illegal in most countries of the world, with very severe penalties.
 Alcohol may be legal in the host country, but it is still important to consume it safely.
 In addition to these issues, alcohol and drug use can lead to disciplinary actions with the Dean of Students Office.
-Please review and be aware of the University of Wisconsin System Administrative Code/Policies:
+Please review and be aware of the University of Wisconsin System Administrative Code/Policies, UWS Chapter 17: